12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 Board the helicopter and experience the best skiing in Colorado this way (but beware, this is not for beginners)!

-The trip offers 200 square miles of pristine terrain in the San Juan Mountains with a group of professional guides where you’ll have access to stunning Alpine valleys and couloirs.
+The trip offers 200 square miles of pristine terrain in the San Juan Mountains with a group of professional guides, where you’ll have access to stunning Alpine valleys and couloirs.

-The tour includes a morning briefing, avalanche safety equipment, powder skis, snacks, and water.
+Your adventure includes a morning briefing, avalanche safety equipment, powder skis, snacks, and water.
 You’ll have six runs, at approximately 10,000-14,000 vertical feet.

 At luxurious Dunton Hot Springs, visitors can soak in the mineral-rich pools, spend a night in a private log cabin, and visit Colorado’s only geyser situated nearby.